SoftwareAG/cumulocity-alarmapp/microservices/README.md

         }
     }
     ```

-If `userIds` and `deviceTokens` are empty, a notification is sent to each registered user. `tags` can be used to filter push notifications.
+A push notification is sent to each registrations as long as `deviceTokens` or `userIds` are not set explicitly.
+The use of `deviceTokens` takes precedence over `userIds`. `tags` can be used to filter push notifications.
 If specified, receivers registrations do need to specify the same tags.

 `message` is a required property and must contain one `alarmId`.
 The Push Gateway will load the Alarm by it's id and hand it over as payload of the push notification.